 When Jordan arrives at the Investor Centre for the first time there is a woman walking along the storefronts holding a briefcase who vanished into thin air.
 See more »

 Number one rule of Wall Street.
 Nobody - and I don't care if you're Warren Buffet or if you're Jimmy Buffet - nobody knows if a stock is going to go up, down, sideways or in circles.
 You know what a fugazi is?

 Fugayzi, fugazi.
 It's a whazy.
 It's a woozie.
 It's fairy dust.
 It doesn't exist.
 It's never landed.
 It is no matter.
 It's not on the elemental chart.
 It's not fucking real.

 The film opens with a Stratton Oakmont advertisement hosted by Jordan Belfort.
 The film title appears only at the ending.
 See more »

-News reports in local media have said the version of Wolf of Wall Street (2013) showing in Abu Dhabi cinemas removes 45 minutes of content.
-Aside from nudity and sexual situations, most of the edits come from the film's 500+ curse words.
+News reports in local media have said the version of the movie showing in Abu Dhabi cinemas removes 45 minutes of content.
+Aside from nudity and sexual situations, most of the edits come from the film's 600+ curse words.
 Time Out Abu Dhabi reported offensive language was removed by "either by muting the audio temporarily or chopping chunks from scenes mid sentence, which produces a jarring effect for viewers."
 See more »

 7 of 7 people found this review helpful.